veaba/tensorflow-docs/docs/tf/Module.md

 ## Properties
 ### name
 Returns the name of this module as passed or determined in the ctor.
-NOTE: This is not the same as the self.name_scope.name which includes parent module names.
+NOTE: This is not the same as the `self.name_scope.name` which includes parent module names.
 ### name_scope
-[tf.name_scope](https://tensorflow.google.cn/api_docs/python/tf/name_scope)Returns a  instance for this class.
+Returns a `tf.name_scope` instance for this class.
 ### submodules
 Sequence of all sub-modules.
 Submodules are modules which are properties of this module, or found as properties of modules which are properties of this module (and so on).